 The visitors' center and administration building serve as a gateway to the site surrounding the house where Walt Whitman was born.

-Visitors enter the site along a cedar wall which passes through the interpretive space and leads to a point directly opposite the front door of the original house.
+Visitors enter the site along a cedar wall that passes through the interpretive space and leads to a point directly opposite the front door of the original house.
 Exhibits on the wall form a reverse timeline, beginning with the mature Whitman who is most familiar and leading back through his formative years toward his birth point.
-Once the visitor has entered the site, the building and wall screen the cars, neon signs, and malls which press in on the site from all sides.
-The house can be experienced in a setting of trees, grass and cedar shingles and siding.
+Once the visitor has entered the site, the building and wall screen the cars, neon signs, and malls that press in on the site from all sides.
+The house can be experienced in a setting of trees, grass, cedar shingles, and siding.
 This administrative and interpretive center established the site of Walt Whitman’s Birthplace.